 - For data matching issues: You’ll have at least 90 days from the date of your eligibility notice (usually the date you completed your application) to resolve the health insurance issue before your plan could end or change.
 (Note: For citizenship and immigration data matching issues, you have 95 days.)

-- For Special Enrollment Period eligibility: You have 30 days to send documents that prove your eligibility for a Special Enrollment Period.
+- For Special Enrollment Period attestation: You have 30 days to send documents that attest to the life event(s) that qualified you for a Special Enrollment Period.

 What happens if you don't submit documents by your deadline

 If you don’t meet your deadline, the Marketplace will make a new determination of the insurance and savings you’re eligible for.
 These results will be based on information from our data sources, not on what you put on your application.

 The new results may change your current insurance eligibility and costs.

 - If you were found eligible for a premium tax credit: The amount could change or you may lose it entirely.